-Third day I did a hike of 16 kilometres to the Glacier.My guide Gonzalis was very nice.
+Third day I did a hike of 16 kilometers to the Glacier.My guide Gonzalis was very nice.
 He knew what he was talking and was very passionate about his work.
 He treated all of us on the tour very well and we were taken care of.
 The disappointment caused by the first two days was reduced.

 The disappointment that I had towards Chile changed into liking.
 The ice cream at Valparaíso helped as well.

 Fifth day I hiked up to the volcano.
 The hike had amazing views of the mountains – really powerful huge mountains.

 I saw not one but two condors – Chile’s National bird.

 The two guides were amazing.
 They were very friendly and again were passionate about their jobs.